Hot Tub Maintenance

 It is important to clean your hot tub's interior as often as you can, though also take some time to wipe down the exterior too.
 During this time, make sure to care for your hot tub cover.
 To help prevent mildew from growing in your spa, we recommend using a 1:10 solution of bleach-to-water to wipe it down.

-Another thing besides the weekly clean that you need to consider is the draining and refilling.
+In addition to the weekly clean, draining and refilling is also necessary.
 You should drain and refill your hot tub water every four months at least.
 If you're using your hot tub very often, you can even drain and refill it more.
 You wouldn't have four friends in your bathtub without draining and refilling it, so why would you do it with your hot tub?

 You can use a garden hose to refill your spa with ease.